-Flows including more than one-phase are ubiquitous in nature, e.g., rain drops, gas bubbles, dust carried by wind, surface of rivers and/or oceans, see Fig.1.
-In particular, of interests are flows (often turbulent) with deformable interfaces between gas and/or liquid phases considered to be weakly miscible (on the molecular level) fluids.
+Flows including more than one-phase are ubiquitous in nature, e.g., rain drops in air, gas bubbles in water, dust carried by wind, surface of rivers and oceans.
+In particular, of interests are flows (often turbulent) with deformable interfaces between gas and/or liquid phases considered to be weakly miscible on the molecular level (water/air system is a good example).
+In Fig.1 turbulent surface of the stream is depicted showing complex evolution of the seemingly simple multiphase system.

 The mathematical description of multi-phase flows becomes more complex than in one-phase cases as the deformable interface introduces additional time and length scales related to capillary forces originating on the molecular level.
 Moreover, the interface topology separating domains with different material properties is part of the flow problem solution.
 Hence, the successful numerical modeling of multi-phase/multi-scale flows requires the sound physical model of the interface itself.